lybird300/lybird300.github.io/_posts/2015-04-02-coalescent.md

 <h2>Considering recombination and gene conversion</h2>
 When diploid individuals reproduce, there are two parents, each of which contributes one of each of its pairs of chromosomes.
 One parent’s contribution is a combination of its two <a href="http://www.phschool.com/science/biology_place/labbench/lab3/homologs.html">homologous chromosomes</a> when they undergo recombination.

+Recombination is the major process that breaks down the associations between SNPs.
+It is unclear whether haplotype block boundaries are due to recombination hotspots, or are simply the result of recombination events that happened to occur there.
+If the blocks are due to hotspots, then perhaps they will be common across populations.
+If the blocks are due to regular recombination events, then populations may or may not share them, depending on how long ago the recombination events occurred.
+When large chromosomal regions are examined, the regions with high association have less recombination and less genetic variation.

 Each recombination event increases the number of lineages by one, and because lineages recombine independently, the total rate of recombination when there are k lineages is kρ/2.
 Each coalescence event decreases the number of lineages by one, and the total rate of coalescence when there are k lineages is k(k − 1)/2, as we have seen previously.
 Since lineages are “born” at a linear rate, and “die” at a quadratic rate, the number of lineages is guaranteed to stay finite and will even hit one, occasionally (there will then temporarily be a single ancestral chromosome again